Herb Seeds: A Guide to Growing Your Own Fresh Herbs

 What are some popular medicinal herbs that can be grown from seeds?

-There are many popular medicinal herbs that can be grown from seeds, including echinacea, chamomile, and lavender.
+Many popular medicinal herbs can be grown from seeds, including echinacea, chamomile, and lavender.
 Echinacea is known for its immune-boosting properties, chamomile is great for calming nerves and promoting relaxation, and lavender is commonly used for its calming and stress-relieving effects.

 What are some tips for growing herbs indoors from seeds?